vipulnaik/diet-exercise-health/profile-information/health-profile.md

   through the kidney (including both the blood that makes up the urine and the blood that gets reabsorbed).

-  * Average: About 20% of renal plasma flow (RPF), which in turn is about 60% of RBF, so 20% of 60% of 20%, or about 2.4%, of total blood flow.
+  * Average (with perfectly healthy kidneys): About 20% of renal plasma flow (RPF), which in turn is about 60% of RBF, so 20% of 60% of 20%, or about 2.4%, of total blood flow.
+In an adult of normal size and with perfectly healthy kidneys, this works out to about 120 mL/min since total blood flow is about 5L/min.

     The fraction of RPF that is GFR is called the filtration fraction.
+As kidney deteriorate, the filtration fraction falls, and therefore the GFR also falls.

+    eGFR, estimated average GFR (see next section) is not the absolute GFR but a body surface area-normalized GFR (with the normalization to 1.73 m^2 surface area).
+The surface area isn't measured but estimated from age.
+Since 1.73 m^2 is approximtely the surface area of a normal adult, the numeric values of eGFR with annd without surface area normalization are about the same -- so about 120 mL/min or about 120 mL/min/1.73 m^2 in an adult with healthy kidneys.

   * Short-run fluctuation: Mostly tracks RBF, with posture contributing slightly (upright posture increases GFR).